superboubek/Broxy/README.md

 * [**Stéphane Calderon**](https://www.linkedin.com/in/st%C3%A9phane-calderon-509ab628/?ppe=1)
 * [**Tamy Boubekeur**](https://www.telecom-paristech.fr/~boubek)

-See also the list of [contributors](https://github.com/superboubek/bcd/contributors) who participated in this project.

 ## Citation

 Please cite the following paper in case you are using this code: